Harry Potter and Aristotle

 The second story which suffers from this disease of not keeping unity is also otherwise really good story, already mentioned above, “The Accidental Animagus” by White Squirrel (according to “PotterFixWeekly” it is him).
 It is strictly speaking alternative universe story, but it generally loosely follows Harry Potter books.
 Abused five year old Harry just couldn’t take it any more, and when Vernon Dursley actually beats him (up to that point he usually had left any physical violence for Dudley to administer), Harry runs away using accidental magic.
 However, he not only switches off lights and destroys all obstacles which stand in his way (starting with the door to his broom cupboard), but also unlocks his ability to be animagus cat, and spends next two months as a small kitten wandering through Southern England.
 The weather is getting cold, too close to winter to make life outdoors comfortable, so he starts to look for a family, which would take him in.
 And one day, still as a kitten, he finds house in a garden, where a girl of his age with brown bushy hair sits on a bench reading a book.
 She smells somehow nice to him (we later learn, that cats can smell magic), so he tries to be friendly with her.
 When she asks him what’s his name, he changes into a small boy to answer her, and hilarity ensues.
 Grangers decide (even knowing he might be pursued by bad wizards) to adopt him, and so he grows up in a nice loving family with super-smart albeit a bit bossy sister (one small difference from the canon is that they also train in karate since age of six, so this Hermione is actually physically very fit and later plays as a substitute Chaser for Gryffindor).

 There are many things in this story, which are very good.
 This is one of stories, which try to avoid people behaving like idiots just to keep plot going (which unfortunately happened even to Ms. Rowling), and most of the time it manages to do so.
 Of course, people do mistakes and behave in anger, but for example, Harry & co. just don’t run to the midnight duel provoked by Draco Malfoy, because that would be silly.
+Also, given the change in universe, there is no Harry’s deep distrust of authorities and working relationship with his adopted parents (and the same goes for Hermione, of course), so parents are very much part of planning and generally are part of the world kids live in.
 Even though story (with some exceptions) more or less loosely follows the main plot points of the Harry Potter books, the author managed to make people actually communicate and not behaving that much irrationally.

 Another important trait of the story is that the author has tendency to include wizarding politics, and he does a very good job with that.
 It makes the whole universe a way more logical and rational.
 Also, it tries really hard to embed magical world in the real world history, so Mr. Granger celebrates when Mikhail Gorbachev abdicates (and he is told that there is a Konstantin Jugashvili, the Dark Lord of Leningrad, who stood behind the Soviet power).
-Mr. John Major has one small role in the story to play (and putting completely incompetent Minister Fudge in line), although they miss that The Gulf War started during their first visit to the Diagon Alley.
+Mr. John Major has one small role in the story to play (and putting completely incompetent Minister Fudge in line), although they miss that during their first visit to the Diagon Alley couple of streets away the same John Major stood on the steps of the Downing St. 10 announcing the Iraq War.
 Also, one of the large subplots relates to the 1994 Rwanda genocide (which was caused in reality by the Dark Lord Kinani Ngeze and his nundu).
-Related to that is the author includes also international point of view, which is very nice, because the wizarding world of the Harry Potter universe is usually horribly English-centric and ignorant of the world around.
+Related to that is the author including also international point of view, which is very nice, because the wizarding world of the Harry Potter universe is usually horribly English-centric and ignorant of the world around.

 One tiny complaint to the general feeling of the book.
 English are really more reserved than your average American (Australian, I don’t know where the author is from).
 Their stiff upper lip may be not that stiff lately as it used to be, but still this story seems to me to have just too much hugging, crying, sniffling into another’s arms, etc. And yes, I can happily imagine, that after Harry had his emotional moment with Snape (after returning from the Heavenly Heathrow), he could kill the pathos by delivering the message from his father.
 That’d exactly fit.
 There is a possibility Snape would kill Harry, but most likely he would feel the duty of every Englishman to accept a joke (even when he doesn’t), and he would just laugh it out.

 I have already mentioned, that it very much not succeeded in the “brevity is a sister of talent” department.
-I would blame serialized writing of the story, but sometimes it feels like author tried couple of times to achieve some idea, or sometimes perhaps he just started subplot which didn’t lead anywhere so it just stands there alone (Harry meets Dudley in an amusement park, just what purpose that chapter was meant to serve?).
+I would blame serialized writing of the story, but sometimes it feels like author tried couple of times to achieve some idea, or sometimes perhaps he just started subplot which didn’t lead anywhere so it just stands there alone (Harry meets Dudley in an amusement park, just what Aristotle’s “visible difference” that chapter was meant to make?).

 Much bigger problem in my opinion is that again the author didn’t manage to keep focus on his main story.
 Until the end of the first or second year the story is clearly rewrite of the Harry Potter books with some special additions.
 The main hero is Harry, and although Hermione is certainly a way more important than in the canonical books, still the story is talked manly from the Harry’s point of view, and (fortunately) Hermione is not here to take Harry’s glory (like in some films, ehm).
 Then there is in my opinion brilliant third year with werevolves, and then suddenly the unity of the story goes down the drain.